-A strong credit history gives you access to money tools that increase your financial security including qualification for auto loans and mortgages.
+A strong credit history gives you access to money tools that increase your financial security.
 How do you build positive credit if you don’t have credit history or if your credit score is low?
 This article shares 5 ways to build credit.

 1. Checking account history

+Start with your bank.
+Banks have a variety of programs to help depositors begin to access credit.
 As reported by the Wall Street Journal, several large banks, including JPMorgan Chase, US Bancorp, and Wells Fargo, will participate in a pilot program aiming to increase access to credit.
 Beginning this fall, they will exchange customers’ checking account balance and overdraft history for approval for basic credit cards.
 The goal is to help those who are financially responsible, but don’t have credit history, build credit.
 Managing your checking account responsibly without over-drafting could soon allow you to qualify for your first credit card.
+Talk to your bank to ask if they offer this or similar programs.

 2. Take out a credit builder loan